urania277/JetReconstructionBenchmarks.jl/README.md

 tests with Julia
 - `generate-benchmarks.sh` example file of how to generate a set of benchmark files for various parameters
+- `findmin-test.jl` tests the speed of finding minima in vectors, using Julia's builtin `findmin` and an turbo version that uses `LoopVectorization` (as is used in `JetReconstruction.jl`)

 ### `results`